openaustralia/infrastructure/README.md

 ### Provisioning local development servers using Vagrant

 In development you set up and provision a server using Vagrant.
-You probably only want to run one machine so you can bring it up with:
+You probably only want to run one main server and the mysql server so you can bring it up with:

-    vagrant up righttoknow.org.au.dev
+    vagrant up planningalerts.org.au.dev mysql.dev

 If it's already up you can re-run Ansible provisioning with:

-    vagrant provision righttoknow.org.au.dev
+    vagrant provision planningalerts.org.au.dev

 ### Provisioning production servers